 As part of the United States Power Squadron's Cooperative Charting Program, members of our local squadron conduct surveys of ATONs in the vicinity of Marco Island (from Everglade City to about one mile north of Marco Island).
 During a survey, we photograph each ATON and record coordinates of it's location and notes on it's condition.
 We use this data as follows:

 1. We report details about damaged and missing ATONs to government organizations that are responsible for maintaining them.
-In the vicinity of Marco Island, most ATONs are maintained by the Collier County Coastal Zone Management organization (CZM); we meet periodically with leaders of CMZ.
+In the vicinity of Marco Island, most ATONs are maintained by the Collier County Coastal Zone Management organization (CZM); we meet periodically with leaders of CZM.

 2. We compare our data to information published in nautical charts and report discrepancies to government agencies responsible for maintaining the charts.